 They will write their decision in what is called a determination, and set a date for the admission authority to revise its arrangements.
 An adjudicator’s decisions are binding and enforceable, and can only be challenged by judicial review in the High Court.

 Adjudicators do not consider the admission of individual children to schools other than through the direction process.
+Find out more about what happens when you object to the admission arrangements of a school in.

 Apply for an in-year variation to admission arrangements